The Every Child Initiative

 Multnomah County Library's early literacy efforts, made possible by gifts to The Library Foundation, have proven remarkably successful at creating shared home reading experiences for the last decade.
 In 2013, the library launched the newest comprehensive effort - the Every Child Initiative.
-This sweeping new initiative reaches more than 65,000 at-risk children and adults in our community annually.
+This sweeping new initiative reaches more than 60,000 children and adults at risk fo low literacy in our community annually.

-Working with more than 400 partners, including Head Starts, childcare centers, home health professionals and nonprofits, Every Child A Reader sends a weekly rotation of children's books in 11 languages into the homes of more than 34,000 at-risk children and parents.
+Working with more than 400 partners, including Head Starts, childcare centers, home health professionals and nonprofits, Every Child A Reader sends a weekly rotation of children's books in 17 languages into the homes of more than 32,000 children and parents.
 Librarians provide training and activities that encourage parents, educators and caregivers to read to children.
-And through a new partnership with the WIC (Women Infants & Children) program, the library's early literacy team reaches over 25,000 mothers and children considered most at risk for low literacy.
+And through a new partnership with the WIC (Women Infants & Children) program, the library's early literacy team reaches over 20,000 mothers and children considered most at risk for low literacy.